Personal Identification by Comparative Radiography and Frontal Sinus

 A key difference from frontal sinus comparison is the effect of time: dental structures change with age (restorations accumulate, teeth are extracted, root resorption progresses), so the examiner must account for the interval between the antemortem film and the postmortem examination.
 A missing tooth shown as present in a ten-year-old antemortem film is consistent with extraction in the interval, not with inconsistency of identification.

-In the United Kingdom, the Stephen Lawrence case (1993 murder, 2011 convictions after DNA evidence) involved a later exhumation in which dental and other comparative methods were among the approaches reviewed.
+In the United Kingdom, the Stephen Lawrence case (1993 murder, 2012 convictions after DNA and trace-evidence analysis) is frequently cited in forensic science literature as an example of cold-case re-examination; the convictions rested on DNA, hair-fibre, and blood-spot evidence, not on dental or radiographic comparison.
 In Australia, the Victorian Institute of Forensic Medicine (VIFM) routinely coordinates dental radiographic comparison as part of its DVI protocol, and the Bali bombing of 2002 (88 Australian victims) relied on dental records as the primary identification method for many of the recovered remains, alongside the DNA programme coordinated through the AFP.

 The modern skeleton is increasingly populated by metallic and polymeric hardware installed during surgical procedures.
 Total hip replacements, total knee replacements, femoral nailing for fracture fixation, spinal fusion cages, pedicle screws, orthopaedic plates for facial reconstruction, cochlear implant housings, pacemaker and defibrillator cases, and vascular stents all remain identifiable in skeletal remains long after soft tissue has decomposed.
 For the forensic anthropologist, each of these devices is a potential identification route, because each is manufactured to regulatory standards that require its individual or lot-level traceability.